ianandm/DataCleaning/README.md

 getTidyData() function traverses through the rbinded data set generated in mergeDataSet() and returns a data set that is the average of the means and stds for each subject and activity.

+getDataSub () function is used by the getTidyData() function to extract data with respect to the subjects one at a time.